lwuite/one-click-hugo-cms/README.md

 ## Local Development

-Clone this repository, and run `yarn` or `npm install` from the new folder to install all required dependencies.
+Clone this repository, and run `npm` or `npm install` from the new folder to install all required dependencies.

-Then start the development server with `yarn start` or `npm start`.
+Then start the development server with `npm start`.

 https://docs.netlify.com/visual-editor/local-development/